janina-rinke/HGT_in_ants/README.md

 ```

 #### Visualization of average read length in PacBio and stLFR genomes
 We calculated average read lengths for both PacBio and stLFR genomes separately.
-This was used as a basis to determine HGT boundary expansions in `./markdown_scripts/01_countBoundaryReads.md` script to calculate read overlaps accordingly.
+This was used as a basis to determine HGT boundary expansions in the `./markdown_scripts/01_countBoundaryReads.md` script to calculate read overlaps accordingly.
 ```bash
 ./r_scripts/03_Distribution_plots_avg_read_length.Rmd
 ```